langurmonkey/gaiasky-web/content/news/2025/new-catalog-dr3-best.md

 - Laptops
 - VR
-- Embedded systems
+- Low-end desktops
-- Devices without dedicated GPUs
+- Devices without dedicated GPUs in general
 - Use cases where performance and simplicity matter more than completeness

 <br>